21cs076/Junk-Mail-Identifier/README.md

 ## Dataset

-We have used (a public dataset) 'Spam detection using Scikit learn': https://www.kaggle.com/code/yakinrubaiat/spam-detection-using-scikit-learn
+We have used (a public dataset): [Spam detection using Scikit learn](https://www.kaggle.com/code/yakinrubaiat/spam-detection-using-scikit-learn).

 The dataset contains **5,728 entries** with the following two columns: